dcruzd/dcruzd.github.io/content/papers/paper1/index.md

 ---
-title: "Unusual Uses For Olive Oil"
+title: "The Influence of Episodic Information on Political Elites: Evidence from Chile
-date: 2013-01-15
+date: 2025-01-15
-lastmod: 2024-07-12
+lastmod: 2025-01-03
-tags: ["philology","oleic science","history of oil","Mediterranean world"]
+tags: ["political elites","political behavior","survey experiments","political psychology"]
-author: ["Detlev Amadeus Unterholzer","Moritz-Maria von Igelfeld"]
+author: ["Daniel Cruz"]
-description: "This paper reviews unusual uses for olive oil throughout the Mediterranean world.
-Published in the Journal of Oleic Science, 2013."
+description: "This paper explores the effect of anecdotes on political elites' perceptions.
+R & R in the Journal of Political Behavior, 2025."
-summary: "This paper reviews unusual uses for olive oil throughout the Mediterranean world.
-It highlights in particular the challengs arising from excessive or unorthodox consumption of olive oil."
+summary: "This paper explores the effect of anecdotes on political elites' perceptions compared to that of statistical information.
+It shows that anecdotes (also called episodic information) from random citizens have a substantially stronger effect than that of statistical information in several outcomes"
 cover:
     image: "paper1.png"
-    alt: "Some Uses For Olive Oil"
+    alt: "Episodic Information and Political Elites"
     relative: false
 editPost:
     URL: "https://github.com/pmichaillat/hugo-website"
-    Text: "Journal of Oleic Science"
+    Text: "Journal of Political Behavior"

 ---